Kids & Youth

 Participants earn a Santa Fe National Historic Trail Junior Ranger badge and collect great memories from exploring the five national park sites related to the Santa Fe Trail.
 The five national parks are: Fort Larned National Historic Site, Bent's Old Fort National Historic Site, Fort Union National Monument, Pecos National Historical Park, and Capulin Volcano National Monument.

 Don't worry!
 You don't have to visit all five parks to earn your Junior Ranger badge!
 Rangers will help you find answers for the activities using brochures from each park.

 You can become an official Junior Wagon Master for the Santa Fe National Historic Trail!
 This new program helps kids and families explore the trail.
 You'll walk along wagon ruts, visit towns, go to museums, and maybe even see horses, mules, and oxen along the way!

 El Camino Real de Tierra Adentro, the Santa Fe Trail, and the Old Spanish Trail converge in Santa Fe.

 Which one goes to Missouri?
 Which one goes to Mexico City?
 Which one goes to California?

 Loading the player...

 Visit JWPlayer docs for keyboard shortcuts

-Fourth and fifth graders from Carlos Gilbert Elementary School in Santa Fe, perform an awesome musical covering three historic trails: El Camino Real de Tierra Adentro, Santa Fe, and Old Spanish.
+Fourth and fifth graders from Carlos Gilbert Elementary School in Santa Fe, New Mexico, perform an awesome musical covering three national historic trails: El Camino Real de Tierra Adentro, Santa Fe, and Old Spanish.